Main

 Quality Control Management Systems to Ensure Food Safety and Security

 Our modern eating habits include cooking at home and the use of processed and prepared foods from around the world.
 Moreover, the routes and circumstances by which food reaches us have become more international and diverse.
 This requires us to ensure the safety and security of food both in Japan and overseas.
-In our Retail Business Unit, to further enhance our system to ensure food safety and security by preserving the quality of goods and services sold or provided on a group basis, we have each business unit and division appoint a quality assurance manager and set up a quality assurance governance system on a consolidated basis, seeking to strengthen cooperation within the Mitsui Group.

-In our Food Business Unit and Retail Business Unit, we have set up a centralized contact point for information sharing and crisis management in the event of an emergency.
-In 2002 the Units set up the Food Safety Management Committee in 2002 with the objective of firstly, studying food safety-related laws and regulations and how related industries have responded; and secondly, formulating codes of conduct.
-The Committee is chaired by the General Manager of our Food Business Unit's MONOZUKURI Dept. and has one Food Safety Management Committee member from the Food Business Unit.
+In our Food Business Unit, we have set up a centralized contact point for information sharing and crisis management in the event of an emergency.
+In 2002, the Business Unit set up the Food Safety Management Committee with the objectives of (1) studying food safety-related laws and regulations and how related industries have responded; and (2) formulating codes of conduct.
+The Committee is chaired by the General Manager of our Food Business Unit's Human Resources & General Affairs Department and has one Food Safety Management Committee member in each department of the Food Business Unit.
 In principle, Committee meetings are held monthly.
-The members share information about amendments to laws and any violations that have occurred.
-The Committee analyses the causes of violations and considers measures to prevent them from recurring.
+Committee members share information about amendments to laws and any violations that have occurred.
+The Committee analyzes the causes of violations and considers measures to prevent them from recurring.
 External experts are invited to attend Committee meetings and give advice relating to food safety.
-The Units has also set up a food safety database to enhance the level of self-management, and all imported foods are managed.
+The Food Business Unit has also set up a food safety database to enhance levels of self-management, and all imported foods are managed.
 The database is reviewed annually.
+In the fiscal year ending March 2025, there were 11 cases of pesticide residue violations during monitoring inspections, to which we are working with related parties to respond appropriately.
+There were no cases of serious violations of the Food Sanitation Act.

-HACCP Feed One, Super Discover Investment, The Kumphawapi Sugar, Kaset Phol Sugar, MITSUI FOODS
+HACCP Feed One, Kaset Phol Sugar

-ISO22000 Feed One, Super Discover Investment, The Kumphawapi Sugar, Kaset Phol Sugar, GOYO Foods Industry Co., Ltd.
+ISO22000 Feed One, Kaset Phol Sugar, GOYO Foods Industry Co., Ltd.

 Education and Training Programs to Ensure Food Safety and Security

-Food Safety Seminar (FY Mar/2023)
+Food Safety Seminar (FY Mar/2025)

 Please scroll horizontally to look at table below.